nexpid/CloudSync/README.md

 A cron schedule that runs every day at **2:00 AM UTC** which gives the bot a randomized avatar, banner and even [FPTE](https://vencord.dev/plugins/FakeProfileThemes) color theme.
 This is disabled by default.

-This requires your discord application to have a user bot.
-After creating one, save its token in `.dev.vars`:
+To enable this, you have to create a Discord Bot user for your application.
+After creating it, save its token in `.dev.vars`:

 ```
 # optional and only used for Silly cron schedule